 After you measure the effectiveness of marketing tactics, you need to conduct an upper-level analysis of what tactics were successful so that you can devote more money to what worked.
 Success is based on whether or not the marketing tactics helped further your revenue and growth goals.
 Although this process is time-consuming, it is the only way to hone your marketing plan and get to the crux of what works.

-How you market yourself can be the difference between success and failure.
+How you market your law firm can be the difference between success and failure.
 If you need a hand with your marketing efforts, consult a well-qualified marketing company, they will have all of the tools to help you reach your goals.
-Get in touch with our lawyer marketing agency today to get started.
+Get in touch with our lawyer marketing agency today to get started. e